einfrog/CCL1/diary.md

 DONE TODAY:\
 border collision for spaceship\
 generate random recipe array\
-draw recipe in recipeBox\
+draw random recipe in recipeBox\
 draw 10 scraps on canvas\
 implement that only one scrap can be picked up at a time\
-new Class: SpaceShipVicinity for detecting when player is close to the Spaceship (to drop of scraps)\
+new Class: SpaceShipVicinity for detecting when player is close to the Spaceship (to drop off scraps)\
-installing scraps (array InstalledScraps)\
+implement installing scraps (array InstalledScraps)\
 display installed Scraps in spaceship\
-drop scraps back down\
+implement dropping inventory scraps back down\
-only pick up scraps when key is pressed\
+implement that you can only pick up scraps when key is pressed\
 prevent scraps from spawning in the area of healtbar, recipebox, spaceship and inventory\
 ensure all necessary scraps are generated on maps\
 check installed scraps with recipe\